 (Re)Considering a New Urban Renewal Plan

 Last summer, Talent City Council considered an Urban Renewal Plan to help recover from the Almeda Fire.
 During the consideration process, the City received a lot of important feedback on that plan.
 Specifically, the community expressed concern about the financial impact to the other taxing districts, the broadness of scope, and allowing stronger community input on determining if the plan should move forward.
-For the past six months, the City has been redrafting the urban renewal plan to address those shared concerns and are now sharing that redraft with the public for feedback.
+Over the past six months, the City has been redrafting the urban renewal plan to address those shared concerns and has gone through another round of feedback and review.
+Now, the final edits are in!

-The core goals of this Plan are still the same as the last version: recover affordable housing, revitalize our commercial areas, upgrade city infrastructure to better support the higher-density housing, and increase our resiliency to and decrease our risk of natural disaster.
+The core goals of this Plan are still the same as the previous versions: recover affordable housing, revitalize our commercial areas, upgrade city infrastructure to better support the higher-density housing, and increase our resiliency to and decrease our risk of natural disaster.

-· A scope that focuses solely on Almeda Fire recovery and names 16 specific projects that urban renewal will undertake.
+A scope that focuses on Almeda Fire recovery and disaster preparedness, and names 16 specific projects that urban renewal will undertake.

 How can I learn more?

-You can learn more about this specific Plan reading the accompanying documents
+You can learn more about this specific Plan by viewing past presentations by the City, or reading the Plan documents themselves.